Shola Akinlade

 Shola Akinlade is a Nigerian software engineer and entrepreneur, best known as the co-founder and CEO of Paystack, a financial technology company acquired by U.S. payments firm Stripe in 2020 in a deal reported to be worth approximately $200 million.
 In 2022, he was conferred with the national honour of Officer of the Order of the Niger (OON) by Nigerian President Muhammadu Buhari for his contributions to the advancement of technology in finance and business.

 Early life

 Akinlade was born and raised in Lagos, Nigeria.
 He had his secondary education at St Gregory's College, Lagos.
 In 2006, he obtained a degree in computer science from Babcock University.
 He started working at Heineken as a trainee for the company's database management.
 He later worked as a software engineer with several banks.
-In 2016, he founded Paystack with Ezra Olubi.
+In 2015, he founded Paystack with Ezra Olubi.

 Business career

-Zap

-Akinlade created Zap, a system that allows foreigners in Nigeria to make payments using their foreign cards.
-According to Guardian Nigeria, Zap, which was first released on 14 November 2024 and updated on 3 March 2025, has gained over one thousand downloads on Play Store.

 Paystack

-Akinlade's company Paystack was a part of startup accelerator Y Combinator's 2016 batch of startups.
+Akinlade's company Paystack was a part of startup accelerator Y Combinator's 2016 batch of startups and it was founded in 2015.
 The company was created to help businesses in Africa get paid online and offline.

-In 2020, following Paystack’s acquisition by Stripe, Akinlade said, “We couldn't be more excited to join forces with Stripe, whose mission and values are so aligned with ours, to nurture transformative businesses on the continent.”
+In 2020, following Paystack's acquisition by Stripe, Akinlade said, "We couldn't be more excited to join forces with Stripe, whose mission and values are so aligned with ours, to nurture transformative businesses on the continent."